raml-org/raml-java-parser/README.md

 Raml raml = new RamlDocumentBuilder().build(ramlLocation);
 ```

+If the location is a file URI, it should be prefixed with `file://`

 ### Emitter

 If you do any change to the Raml object model and you want to get the updated RAML descriptor